 The olden part of any city carries the history within into the present.
 It usually has an old world charm attached to it.
-Be it old Delhi’s Chandani chowk or old Ahmedabad’s “poles”.
+Be it old Delhi’s Chandani chowk or old night walk in Ahmedabad’s “poles”.
 I am based in Ahmedabad, old Ahmedabad is one area I have not been able to visit even after staying here for almost a decade.
 The stories in newspapers always motivate me to visit the old “pole” (“पोल” ) of walled city.
 Going solo is boring and difficult and with the advent of heritage walk culture, I was on the look out of some suitable walk.
 I have been contemplating to join the heritage walk since last few winters, but nothing concrete happened.
 The stories in the news papers about night food bazaar at Manekbaug chowk and the heritage cobbled roads always inviting me to visit them.

 Finally on a Saturday night , (2nd June 2018) , I learnt about an event of night photography and I along with my husband jumped on the opportunity and joined the “night photography” walk organised by Mr. Ashish Mehta, of #meetmeatkhadiya community.
 Thanks to #Ahmedabadmirror for listing of the daily and future activities and workshops available in the city.